 6. Testing for Comprehension

 You will need a means of formative assessment for viewing videos.
 This can still be done at home with online test programs.
 Google Forms can help you tally responses to questions after the video.
-Check out this article from NWEA listing over 30 tools for classroom formative assessment practices.
+Check out this article from NWEA listing tools for classroom formative assessment practices.

 7. Conquering the Fear of Beginning